 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

 - There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and take it out of the compartment.

-- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to be sure you’re installing the filter in the correct direction.
+- When installing the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.